ferdouszihad/B11-A-01/readme.md

 ---

-## Development Notes

-- The project is implemented with clean and maintainable code.
+## Commit and Others

 - A minimum of five commits were made to ensure incremental progress.
-- No placeholder text (e.g., Lorem Ipsum) was used.
-All content is meaningful and relevant.
+- No placeholder text (e.g., Lorem Ipsum) .
+All content must have to be meaningful and relevant.

 ---

-## Technologies Used

-- HTML, CSS, and JavaScript for structure and styling.
-- Responsive design principles to ensure compatibility across devices.
-- GitHub for version control and collaboration.
+# Technology

+- HTML & CSS only
+- You can't use any other technology / Framework.

+---

+# What to Submit

+- Your Github Repository . ex.("https://github.com/ferdouszihad/Bangladesh2.0")
+- Your Live Link. ex.(https://ferdouszihad.github.io/Bangladesh2.0/)

 ---